Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Flavored yogurt

 All yogurts have lactose, which is a natural sugar in milk.
-But more sugar is often added, especially to yogurts with fruit or toppings.* In good news, there are low-sugar or no-sugar yogurt options.
+But there is often more sugar added, especially to yogurts with fruit or toppings.* In good news, there are low-sugar or no-sugar yogurt options.
 Some of these also have more protein.
 Or you can go for plain yogurt, which has no added sugar.
 Then mix in fresh or frozen fruit for some sweetness.*

 Salad dressing